 Medical Device tracking questions?

 We built Orca Scan to eliminate the need to write down Medical Device barcodes or type them into spreadsheets.
-UDI barcodes have the potential to save lives, but only if captured and recorded without errors.
+UDI barcodes have the potential to reduce many risks and save lives, but only if captured and recorded without errors.

-If the Orca Scan Medical Device solution does not entirely solve your problem, let us know, and we’ll do our best to improve the solution based on your feedback.
+If the Orca Scan Medical Device Tracking solution does not entirely solve your problem, book a free implementation call, and we’ll help you modify the solution to meet your needs.